Linear Elamite

 Linear Elamite was a writing system used in Elam during the Bronze Age between c.
 2300 and 1850 BCE, and known mainly from a few extant monumental inscriptions.
 It was used contemporaneously with Elamite cuneiform and records the Elamite language.
 The French archaeologist François Desset and his colleagues have argued that it is the oldest known purely phonographic writing system, although others, such as the linguist Michael Mäder, have argued that it is partly logographic.

 There have been multiple attempts to decipher the script, aided by the discovery of a limited number of multilingual and bigraphic inscriptions.
 Early efforts by Carl Frank (1912) and Ferdinand Bork (1905, 1924) made limited progress.
 Later work by Walther Hinz and Piero Meriggi furthered the work.
 Starting in 2018, Desset outlined some of his proposed decipherments of the script accomplished with a team of other scholars.
 Their proposed near-complete decipherment was published in 2022, being received positively by some researchers while others remain sceptical until detailed translations of texts have been published.

 History

 It is often argued that Linear Elamite is derived from the older Proto-Elamite writing system.
 The earliest evidence for the use of Linear Elamite script in Susa has been traditionally associated with the rule of king Puzur-inshushinak.
 He came to power sometime around 2150 BCE.

-There's also evidence that the script was used even earlier, such as in 2300 BCE, but this has not been fully confirmed.
+There is also evidence that the script was used even earlier, such as in 2300 BCE, but this has not been fully confirmed.

 The use of Linear Elamite continued after 2100 BCE, and the death of King Puzur-Shushinak, last ruler of the Awan Dynasty in Susa.
 After his death, Susa was overrun by the Third dynasty of Ur, while Elam fell under control of the Shimashki dynasty, also Elamite of origin.

 In 2018, substantial new Linear Elamite texts became available to scholars, which created improved conditions for decipherment.
 These are the texts associated with the Sukkalmah Dynasty (1900–1500 BCE).